chibisi/saucer/README.md

 [Examples for R externalptr interop with D](./vignettes/xptr.md)

-More examples will follow ...

 ## Limitations

-- Limited type coverage - as discussed this will change rapidly to include more R types.
 - Documentation - this will also be expanded on in due time.
 - Type qualification support for interfacing types, e.g. immutable, const and so forth.
 - No (direct) tooling to creating R packages containing D code in an easy a way as in Rcpp.